atoti/atoti/README.md

 ### 🧰 Installation

-Atoti Python API requires Python 3.10, 3.11, or 3.12 in addition to Java 21 (when pointing to your own JDK, otherwise Atoti is already bundled with `jdk4py`).
+Atoti Python API requires Python 3.10, 3.11, or 3.12 in addition to Java 21 (when using your own JDK, otherwise Atoti is already bundled with [jdk4py](https://github.com/activeviam/jdk4py)).

 We recommend using [uv](https://github.com/astral-sh/uv) for better virtual environment and dependency management.
 However, if desired, we also support alternative methods of installation.